Traceable-Chain/sensors-api/README.md

-# Temperature API - Express
+# Sensors API - Express

-This is a simple API that returns the some temperature data.
+This is a simple API that returns the some sensors data.
 It's built with Express and TypeScript.
 And it's deployed in Vercel as serverless functions.

 ## Routes